Stunning photos of snowdrops and where to see them in Sussex

-Snowdrops are what we’re focussing on here, and the grounds of Petworth Park are a great place to see them this season.
-However, why not make a day of it and enjoy everything winter has to offer, enjoying the sights of trees, stunning misty views and winter berries.
+Snowdrops are what we're focussing on here, and the grounds of Petworth Park are a great place to see them this season.
+Make a day of it and enjoy everything winter has to offer, enjoying the sights of trees, stunning misty views and winter berries.

 Sheffield Park, near Haywards Heath